Michael Farris (lawyer): Early life and education

-Farris graduated, magna cum laude, with Bachelor of Arts degree in political science from Western Washington University (formerly Western Washington State College).
-He then earned a Juris Doctor from the Gonzaga University School of Law.
+Farris graduated, magna cum laude, with a BA in political science from Western Washington University (formerly Western Washington State College).
+He then earned his JD from Gonzaga University School of Law.
 Farris received an LL.M. in public international law from the University of London in 2011.

 Career

 In 1981, Farris became legal counsel for Concerned Women for America, a socially conservative women's advocacy group founded by Beverly LaHaye, wife of evangelical Christian minister and author Tim LaHaye.
 In 1983, Farris founded the Home School Legal Defense Association, serving as chairman and general counsel.
 Farris founded Patrick Henry College, a Christian college, in 2000.
 He held the positions of president and professor of government from 2000 to 2006.
 Farris resigned his position as president of HSLDA to take on these new roles.
-In March 2006, Farris stepped down from the position of president to become chancellor of the college.
+In March 2006, Farris stepped down as president and became chancellor of the college.
 In January 2017, Farris retired from the position of chancellor but retained the title of "chancellor emeritus."

 Legal and political career

-As a lawyer, Farris' cases include over 40 reported decisions as lead counsel.
+As a lawyer, Farris's cases include over forty reported decisions as lead counsel.
 These decisions were given by the United States Supreme Court, five U.S. circuit courts of Appeal, seven state Supreme Courts, and five state Courts of Appeal.
 Farris has argued for the petitioners in the Supreme Court cases Witters v.
 Washington Department of Services For the Blind in 1985–1986 and National Institute of Family and Life Advocates v.
 Becerra in 2018.

 In 1993, Farris ran unsuccessfully for lieutenant governor of Virginia and was defeated by Democrat Don Beyer, 54–46 percent.
-However, fellow Republicans George Allen and James Gilmore were elected on the same ballot as Governor and Attorney General, respectively.
-Farris' close connection to conservative leaders like Jerry Falwell of the former Moral Majority, Pat Robertson of the Christian Coalition and Phyllis Schlafly of the Eagle Forum stirred deep-seated feelings about religion and politics.
-These concerns, inflamed by negative ads by Beyer to portray him even more radically, likely caused alienation of enough moderate voters to cause his defeat.
+However, fellow Republicans George Allen and James Gilmore were elected on the same ballot as governor and attorney general, respectively.
+Farris's close connection to conservative leaders like Jerry Falwell of the former Moral Majority, Pat Robertson of the Christian Coalition and Phyllis Schlafly of the Eagle Forum proved too controversial.
+These concerns, inflamed by negative ads by Beyer that portrayed him even more radically, alienated enough moderate voters to cause his defeat.

 In 2009 and 2010, Farris represented the plaintiffs in Clemons, John T., Et Al. v.
 Dept. of Commerce, Et Al., which was dismissed on appeal to the Supreme Court.
 Apportionment.us brought the case in attempt to apply the "One Man, One Vote" principle of Baker v.
 Carr to the relative size of congressional districts across state lines.
 That would have had the effect of expanding the size of the United States House of Representatives beyond its current 435 members.